johannheyne/advanced-custom-fields-table-field/advanced-custom-fields-table-field/tags/1.2.6/readme.txt

 This plugin requires the ["Advanced Custom Fields" plugin](https://de.wordpress.org/plugins/advanced-custom-fields/) or the [Pro version](https://www.advancedcustomfields.com/pro/)!

 The table field works also with the repeater and flexible field types.

+= ACF Pro 5.8 will introduce Blocks for Gutenberg =

+The Table Field will support the new [ACF Blocks for Gutenberg](https://www.advancedcustomfields.com/blog/acf-5-8-introducing-acf-blocks-for-gutenberg/).
+You can test it now.
+Download and install the Table Field version [1.3.1-beta2](https://downloads.wordpress.org/plugin/advanced-custom-fields-table-field.1.3.1-beta2.zip) together with the latest ACF Pro 4.8 Beta available on your ACF account.
+Click the ***See all versions*** link alongside your license.

 = Features =
 * Table Header (Option)